jetbrains-academy/kotlin-onboarding-introduction/Chat/completeTheProject/task.md

 ### Task

 Print `<some user's answer> is great!
 I hope you successfully complete this course!
-Anyone can learn programming at any age!`, where instead `<some user's answer>` you need to print the user's answer from the previous task, e.g. if the user answered `20`, the text `20 is great!
+Anyone can learn programming at any age!`, where instead of `<some user's answer>`, you need to print the user's answer from the previous task.
+For instance, if the user answered `20`, the text `20 is great!
 I hope you successfully complete this course!
 Anyone can learn programming at any age!` will be printed.

-**Note**: to avoid typos just copy the text from here and paste into your code.
+**Note**: to avoid typos, just copy the text from here and paste it into your code.

 If you have any difficulties, **hints will help you solve this task**.